Specialized Benign or Malignant Pediatric Tumor Care

 To make sure that all children get the care they need, the Four Diamonds Fund pays for treatment costs not covered by insurance - including both benign and malignant tumors of the brain and spinal cord.
-The Four Diamonds Fund has helped more than 4,000 families and assisted 100% of the childhood cancer patients at Penn State Children’s Hospital.
+The Four Diamonds Fund has helped more than 4,000 families and assisted 100% of the childhood cancer patients at Penn State Health Children’s Hospital.
 The program also helps to fund a diverse platform for childhood cancer research.

 Spinal Cord Injury Support Group

 The Spinal Cord Injury support group is open to those with spinal cord injuries, their families and support person.
 The group allows an opportunity for...

 The Spinal Cord Injury support group is open to those with spinal cord injuries, their families and support person.
 The group allows an opportunity for support, socialization and education.
 Please join us at Penn State Hershey Rehabilitation Hospital Cafeteria, 1135 Old West Chocolate Avenue, Hummelstown, PA 17036 every third Wednesday of every month at 7 p.m.